-MyID can archive keys on the Entrust server or locally within MyID - within the Certificate Authorities workflow, you can set the Archive Keys drop-down list to None or Internal; if you configure your Entrust server for key archival, MyID displays either Entrust (for migrated policies) or Entrust JASTK; you cannot change this value.
+MyID can archive keys on the Entrust server, locally within MyID, or in the MyID SecureVault database - within the Certificate Authorities workflow, you can set the Archive Keys dropdown list to None, Internal, or Secure Vault; if you have MyID SecureVault installed, you can select Secure Vault to archive the keys in the MyID SecureVault database.
+For more information, see the MyID SecureVault section in the Administration Guide.

+if you configure your Entrust server for key archival, MyID displays either Entrust (for migrated policies) or Entrust JASTK; you cannot change this value.